Moose cheese

-Moose cheese is cheese created from moose milk.
+Moose cheese is cheese made from moose milk.
 Varieties of moose cheese are produced in Sweden by Christer and Ulla Johansson at their location called "Moose House" or "Elk House".
 Three varieties of moose cheese are produced.

 Overview

-The Elk House (Älgens Hus) farm in Bjurholm, Sweden, run by Christer and Ulla Johansson, is believed to be the world's only producer of moose cheese.
+The Elk House (Älgens Hus) farm in Bjurholm, Sweden, run by Christer and Ulla Johansson, is one of the world's only producers of moose cheese.
 It has three milk-producing moose, whose milk yields roughly 300 kilograms of cheese per year; the cheese sells for about US$1,000 per kilogram (approximately US$455 per pound).

 Three varieties of cheese are produced: a rind-style, a blue and a feta-style.

 The cheese is served at the Älgens Hus' restaurant, located in Sweden.